EarthByte/pyBacktrack/docs/pybacktrack_getting_started.rst

 Install example data
 --------------------

-Before running the example below, or any of the :ref:`other examples <pygplates_examples>`, you'll also need to install the example data (from the pybacktrack package itself).
+Before running the example below, or any :ref:`other examples <pygplates_overview>`, you'll also need to install the example data (from the pybacktrack package itself).
 This assumes you've already :ref:`installed the pybacktrack package <pybacktrack_install_pybacktrack>`.

 The following command installs the example data to a new sub-directory of your *current working directory* called ``pybacktrack_example_data``: